 Now Taking Applications for 2020–21!

 Join us!
-We are seeking participants for 2020-21.
+We are seeking participants for 2020–21, with the understanding that the coming year presents some unique challenges.
 Complete your FIS Host form or Student Participation form today (see above).

 FIS is a non-residential program that builds student/community host friendships across culture, across generations, and across communities.